 5. Physical, psychological stress

-The feeling of being unwanted due to lack of a spouse anymore can lead many a men to depression and feeling suicidal post their divorce.
+The feeling of being unwanted due to lack of a spouse anymore can lead many a man to depression and feeling suicidal post their divorce.
 Unlike women who have healthier emotional responses, men are not trained to access their feelings throughout their evolution.
 They deal with invisible pain and suffering because society is hardwired into seeing a macho image of a man who does not give in to emotions easily.
 “Typically, we have seen that men who get divorced develop high blood pressure, cardiac illness as well as neurological complications like stroke.
 Psychologically they have a high propensity to get into addictions, depression and suicide rates are significantly high compared to women who have endured divorce,” Batra says.

 6. Emotionally dependent on women

-Men are emotionally dependent on their wives post marriage to the extent that they may not have any other sources of emotional cocoon.
+Men are emotionally dependent on their wives post marriage to the extent that they may not have any other sources of the emotional cocoon.

 Most men prefer banking on the support of their wives even in India when they face challenges in life.
 So divorce leaves them bereft of this important connection and feeling vulnerable.